Welcome to Week 3

 I suggest that you optimise how much nutrition you have in one day, make sure you have foods that are high in nutrients, so fruit, nuts, porridge, wholemeal pitta, hummous, cooked meats etc and vary what you eat day by day.
 You could have stewed fruit for breakfast with some Greek yoghurt and a bit of honey or black pudding or ham and eggs.
 Try to have porridge or a smoothie for breakfast this will release energy slowly.
 Snack on fruit and nuts, banana nut butter sandwich and try to cut down on your sugar content in your food.
 My rule of thumb is to aim for food that has no more sugar content than 6/7g per 100g.
 You will find that low fat foods have more sugar so go for full fat and have Greek yoghurt (Total 0% fat is best for low sugar and then throw in some blueberries or raspberries, add a bit of honey or maple syrup).

 Try different things and see what works for you, eat at least 2 hours before you run and if you are really hungry before your run you can have a banana to keep you going.
 If you have any questions just ask.

 Homework Week 3

 RunVerity Session 3 was 60 secs of running to start off with then 60 secs walking.
-We increased to 3 mins running with 60 secs walking.
-Then 3 mins running with 1 min walking, then 3 mins running, 1 min walking, then another 3 mins with 1 min walking, then we finished one more 3 mins running.
+We increased to 2 mins running with 60 secs walking.
+Then 2 and half mins running with 1 min walking, then 3 mins running, 1 min walking, then another 3 mins with 1 min walking, then we finished one a 4 and half mins running.

 Follow my warm up video, then run/walk for 15 mins, make sure you walk whenever you want and turn around and come back so you should be out for 30 mins in total.